ag-cpp/digikam/core/libs/video/qtav/README.md

     - Port to FFMPEG 5 API with backward compatibility with FFMPEG 4.

     - Add config widgets to setup video and audio backends.

-    - Remove GLWidgetRenderer class and port GLWidgetRenderer2 to Qt6::QOpenGLWidget.

 * Unmaintained Features: